sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/workflows.md

 ### Operations on Workflows

-At the top of the screen the following buttons are offered for Workflow operations:
+At the top of the window the following buttons are offered for Workflow operations:

 - **Suspend All** acts as an *Emergency Stop* and will suspend all Workflows independently from the currently displayed selection of Workflows.
 Suspended Workflows are frozen, they accept Orders but will not start Orders unless the Workflow is resumed.
 Running Orders continue the current Job or other instruction before being suspended.
 - **Resume All** resumes all suspended Workflows independently from the currently displayed selection of Workflows.